-E) Opinions and Recommendations on the Agency's own Initiative of the European Internal Energy Market.
+Deliverable Opinions and Recommendations of its own initiative, whenever appropriate, for ensuring the proper functioning of the European Internal Energy Market Legal basis Regulation (EC) No 713/2009, Article 5 Status The Agency has the responsibility of issuing Opinions and Recommendations of its own initiative, whenever appropriate, for ensuring the proper functioning of the European Internal Energy Market.
 During 2013 the Agency has initiated a review of the "Electricity Target Model" and of the "Gas Target Model", the "blueprints" for the design of the Internal electricity and gas markets respectively.
 This review aims at identifying those aspects of these Target Models which need to be enhanced in response to and to support, inter alia, the increased penetration of renewable-based electricity generation and the recent development related to unconventional gas.
 This activity will continue in 2014 and may result in the Agency issuing a recommendation on its own initiative.
-Targets and deadlines (indicative) To be initiated when necessary or appropriate.
-A recommendation following the review of the Electricity and Gas target Model may be issued, depending on the results emerging from the review.
+Targets and To be initiated when necessary or appropriate. deadlines (indicative) A recommendation following the review of the Electricity and Gas target Model may be issued, depending on the results emerging from the review.
 Performance indicators: Delivery of Opinion or Recommendation.
 Risk assessment This activity, not being in response to specific legal requirements, may need to be deprioritised as a result of binding constraints on available resources.